The Richard H. Driehaus Foundation Award for Architectural Excellence in Community Design

 Award amount: $15,000 to the top recipient and $3,000 and $2,000, respectively to the runners-up.

-Award presentation date: The Award is presented as part of the Chicago Neighborhood Development Awards event to be held on April 23, 2020.
+Award presentation date: The Award is presented as part of the Chicago Neighborhood Development Awards event to be held June 2024.

-The Richard H. Driehaus Foundation will name an independent group of judges annually to review nominees and select winners.
+An independent group of judges review nominees and select winners.
 Awards will not necessarily be made each year, but will depend on the quality and responsiveness of the developments recommended for consideration.